radioactive/radioactive/README.md

-Radioactive small layer on top of Javascript that let's you treat all sorts of different datasources as if they were simple functions.
+Radioactive small layer on top of Javascript that lets you treat all sorts of different datasources as if they were simple functions.
 It doesn't matter if your data comes from Ajax calls, from a Firebase stream, from the changing values of a Text Input.
 From your point of view: **Everything is a Function**.

 Using these functions you can write complex data processing and transformation code without using callbacks, listening for events or manually coordinating how the different services work.